sanger-tol/treeval/docs/output.md

 - `treeval_upload/`

 </details>
 The BUSCO_ANALYSIS subworkflow takes an assembly genome as input and extracts a list of [BUSCO](https://gitlab.com/ezlab/busco) genes based on the BUSCO results obtained from BUSCO.
-Additionally, it provides an overlap BUSCO gene set based on a list of lepidoptera ancestral genes, which has been investigated by Charlotte Wright from Mark Blaxter's lab at the Sanger Institute.
+Additionally, it provides an overlap BUSCO gene set based on a list of lepidoptera ancestral genes((Wright et al., 2023), which has been investigated by Charlotte Wright from Mark Blaxter's lab at the Sanger Institute.

 The BUSCO_ANALYSIS subworkflow comprises the following key steps